🚗 Autonomous Driving¶

 -

-This paper proposes DMW (Drive My Way), a personalized VLA driving framework that learns long-term driving habits via user embeddings and adapts to short-term preferences through natural language instructions.
-Personalized driving behavior is generated using GRPO-based reinforcement fine-tuning and style-aware rewards.
+DMW (Drive My Way) is proposed as a personalized VLA driving framework that learns long-term driving habits via user embeddings and adapts to short-term preferences through natural language instructions, utilizing GRPO reinforcement fine-tuning and style-aware rewards to generate personalized driving behaviors.

 - DriverGaze360: OmniDirectional Driver Attention with Object-Level Guidance